MJMcGuffin/muqcs.js/README.md

 and also compute the (2x2) reduced density matrix (using the partial trace) for each qubit, from which we can compute the phase, Bloch sphere coordinates, and purity (also called 'reduced purity' or 'purity of reduced state') for each qubit.
 The Bloch sphere coordinates are a way to describe the qubit's 'local state'.
-Purity is a quantity varying from 0.5 to 1.0, indicating how entangled the qubit is with the rest of the system:
+The purity for a single qubit varies from 0.5 to 1.0 and indicates how entangled the qubit is with the rest of the system:
 0.5 means maximally entangled, 1.0 means not entangled, and an intermediate value means partially mixed.
 Here is an example computing these statistics with muqcs: